Web Analytics Made Easy - Statcounter

 • That squishy tissue can't tolerate frost

-• Palms didn't develop dormant states
+• Palms never developed dormant states

-A few hardy palm species are limited exceptions.
+A few Hardy Palm Species are limited exceptions.
 They developed in warmer parts of temperate climates.

 ELEVATION COUNTS!

-Yes, don't forget elevation!
-That can change tropical-like areas to temperate, or even near-alpine.
+Elevation can change tropical-like areas to temperate, or even near-alpine.
 With increased altitude.
 In many areas, the higher you go, the cooler the temps.

 Grove of palm treesPalm Tree Groves Like These Don't Exist Just Anywhere!
 Have You Seen A Palm Forest Like This?